 Note that Adam and Eve together are responsible for the Fall – and not Eve alone is blamed.

-Note the value given to woman, in and of herself alone, and not only in her ability to bare children.
+Note the value given to woman, in and of herself alone, and not only in her ability to bear children.

 Note that “desire and rule” is noted to foreshadow how the Fall would effect human relationships, in particular marriage, henceforth.
 Although not out rightly said, the clear point is that Adam was not Eve’s ruler prior to the Fall.